squaresun/RhythmBasedControlSystem/README.md

 # RhythmBasedControlSystem
-The rhythm-based control system for RPG Maker
+The rhythm-based control system for RPG Maker.

 Please read the .pdf for further details.